 Skip to main content

-Transfer domains from DNS hosting (legacy) to DNS hosting
+Transfer domains from DNS hosting (legacy) to Servercore DNS hosting

-Transfer domains from DNS hosting (legacy) to DNS hosting
+Transfer domains from DNS hosting (legacy) to Servercore DNS hosting

 warning

-We've released new version of DNS hosting and we're gradually shutting down legacy according to stages.
+We have released a new version of DNS hosting (actual) and are gradually disabling the legacy version according to the steps.

-Transfer domains to DNS hosting now to avoid disruption of sites when DNS hosting (legacy) is down.
+Transfer domains to DNS hosting (actual) now to avoid disruption of sites when DNS hosting (legacy) goes down.

-If you registered after January 30, 2024, you are only available to DNS hosting.
+If you registered after January 30, 2024, only DNS hosting (actual) is available to you.

 Domain transfers happen without pausing DNS operations.
 You create a copy of the data from DNS hosting (legacy) in DNS hosting, and then delegate record management to the authoritative servers in DNS hosting.
 The migration can take up to 72 hours, during which time the records will continue to be served from the authoritative DNS hosting (legacy) servers.

-All domains from DNS hosting (legacy) are migrated to one project.
+All domains from DNS hosting (legacy) are migrated to a single project.

 You can transfer domains:

-Once you have migrated to DNS hosting you can transfer the domain zone to another project.
+After the transfer to DNS hosting, you can transfer the domain zone to another project.

 Transfer a domain through the control panel